solvexia/solvexia-api-docs/user_groups/user_groups.md

 ```
 ---

-## Add/Update user group permission for a resource
+## Add or update user group permission for a resource

 Add or update resource permission of a user group.